rafaelviniciusoliveira/Medical-Entity-Recognition/README.md

 # Medical Entity Recognition
-This project encompasses the use of Machine Learning and Natural Language Processing to recognize medical entities in legal texts.
+This is a part of a project that encompasses the use of Machine Learning and Natural Language Processing to recognize medical entities in legal texts.
+The Jupyter Notebook contains all the training and evaluation process.

+## You can find the previous and next steps on these repos:

+Creation of the dataset using Weak Supervision: link soon

+Reducing labels using the Levenshtein distance: link soon